-Charlotte's sidewalk program and improved sidewalk requirements make Charlotte a more walkable community for all users The City will continue to implement traffic calming in an effort to improve safety and neighborhood livability, promote transportation choices and meet land use objectives.
-Policy 2.8.1 The City will implement neighborhood traffic calming, where requested, to help minimize speeding through a variety of approved remedies, including: speed limit reductions, multi-way stops, speed humps, and other traffic calming measures as deemed appropriate.
+Policy 2.7.7 In 2011, the City will consider appointing a Pedestrian Advisory Committee to create a more walkable city and to promote a better pedestrian environment.
+Charlotte's sidewalk program makes Charlotte a more walkable community for all users.
+Objective 2.8 The City will continue to implement traffic calming in an effort to improve safety and neighborhood livability, promote transportation choices and meet land use objectives.
+Policy 2.8.1 The City will implement neighborhood traffic calming, where requested and in accordance with City policy, to help minimize speeding through a variety of approved remedies, including: speed limit reductions, multi-way stops, speed humps, and other traffic calming measures as deemed appropriate.
+Policy 2.8.2 By 2012, the City will further develop requirements and standards for new local streets to be designed to include traffic calming design features consistent with City Code.
+Policy 2.8.3 The City will continue implementing traffic calming measures on non-local streets, as deemed appropriate, to improve safety, livability, transportation choices and meet land use objectives.
+Policy 2.8.4 By 2012, the City will review its traffic calming processes and procedures, and continue to update them to reflect emerging practices.
+Policy 2.8.5 The City intends for all school speed zones to meet the standards for signs, markings, and other safety features set forth in the School Speed Zone and Crossing Policy, as adopted in June, 2004.

-Traffic calming, such as speed humps, helps moderate travel speeds through neighborhoods Policy 2.8.2 The City will develop policies to require new subdivisions to be designed to include traffic calming design features consistent with the Urban Street Design Guidelines.
-Policy 2.8.3 The City will provide 25mph speed limit signs, school crossing guards and/or signals based upon the number of student walkers, as deemed appropriate on thoroughfares next to elementary or middle schools.
-Policy 2.8.4 The City intends for all school speed zones to meet the standards for signs, markings, and other safety features set forth in the School Speed Zone and Crossing Policy as adopted in June, 2004.
+Charlotte's improved sidewalk and planting strip requirements are creating more walkable streets.